Partisan (military): Soviet

+Soviet partisans in Solnechnogorsky District (Moscow Oblast), November 1941.

 Soviet partisans during World War II, especially those active in Belarus, effectively harassed German troops and significantly hampered their operations in the region.
 As a result, Soviet authority was re-established deep inside the German-held territories.
 In some areas partisan collective farms raised crops and livestock to produce food.
 However this was not usually the case and partisans also requisitioned supplies from the local populace, sometimes involuntarily.

-According to many anti Soviet accounts, Soviet partisans in Finland were known to have attacked villages and indiscriminately targeted the populace, killing entire families.
+According to many accounts, Soviet partisans in Finland, were less coordinated and controlled by the Soviet government, and known to have attacked villages and indiscriminately targeted the populace, killing entire families.
 The war crimes committed in Finland by Soviet partisans were investigated by the National Bureau since 1999.
 However, Russia refused access to Soviet archives and the investigation ended in 2003.
 Partisan warfare was routinely distorted in the Soviet Union.
 According to historian Veikko Erkkilä the Russian attitude towards civilian atrocities has been marred by the Great Patriotic War propaganda.
 In East Karelia, most partisans attacked Finnish military supply and communication targets, but inside Finland proper, almost two-thirds of the attacks targeted civilians, killing 200 and injuring 50, mostly women, children and elderly.

 Ukrainian

-The Ukrainian Insurgent Army (Українська Повстанська Армія (УПА), Ukrayins’ka Povstans’ka Armiya; UPA) was a Ukrainian nationalist paramilitary and later partisan army that engaged in a series of guerrilla conflicts during World War II in concert with Nazi Germany against the Soviet Union, Czechoslovakia, and both Underground and Communist Poland.
+The Ukrainian Insurgent Army (Українська Повстанська Армія (УПА), Ukrayins'ka Povstans'ka Armiya; UPA) was a Ukrainian nationalist paramilitary and later partisan army that engaged in a series of guerrilla conflicts during World War II in concert with Nazi Germany against the Soviet Union, Czechoslovakia, and both Underground and Communist Poland.
 The group was the military wing of the Organization of Ukrainian Nationalists—Bandera faction (the OUN-B), originally formed in Volyn in the spring and summer of 1943.
 Its official date of creation is 14 October 1942, day of Intercession of the Theotokos feast.

 The OUN's stated immediate goal was the re-establishment of a united, independent national state on Ukrainian ethnic territory.
 Violence was accepted as a political tool against foreign as well as domestic enemies of their cause, which was to be achieved by a national revolution led by a dictatorship that would drive out the occupying powers and set up a government representing all regions and social groups.
 The organization began as a resistance group and developed into a guerrilla army.

 During its existence, the Ukrainian Insurgent Army fought against the Poles and the Soviets as their primary opponents, although the organization also rarely fought against the Germans starting in February 1943.
 From late spring 1944, the UPA and Organization of Ukrainian Nationalists-B (OUN-B)—faced with Soviet advances—also cooperated in many instances with German forces and Soviet forces against the invading Germans, Soviets, and Poles in the hope of creating an independent Fascist Ukrainian state.
 The UPA committed ethnic cleansing of the Polish population of Volhynia and East Galicia.